idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

  If learning is off, the bridge will end up flooding any traffic for which it has no FDB entry.
 By default this flag is on.
  `Flooding` – controls whether a given port floods unicast traffic for which there is no FDB entry.
 By default, this flag is on.
  `$ bridge link set dev sw1p5 learning off flood off`

+# Bridge and VLAN Limitations
+* Changing bridge mode while switch ports are enslaved to bridge generates an error.
+* Switchdev does not put all ports into a bridge by default.